Heaton, Newcastle upon Tyne: Geography

 A distinction is often made between High Heaton, and the rest of Heaton, although both technically fall within Heaton.
 The rest of Heaton is sometimes referred to as South Heaton, although the term has not been seen used in official city council documents.

 Notable landmarks in Heaton include the Wills Building, which was originally constructed in 1946–1950 as a cigarette factory and was redeveloped in 1999 as luxury apartments.

 Governance

 For the purposes of city council elections, Heaton was divided into two electoral wards, North Heaton and South Heaton.

 However, boundary changes to all wards in Newcastle upon Tyne were implemented at the city council elections in May 2018, with the majority of Heaton now falling in the Heaton ward, and High Heaton in the Manor Park ward.
 A small part of Heaton, close to Shields Road, falls within the Ouseburn ward.
 All city council wards are represented by three councillors.

 For Parliamentary elections, Heaton is within the Newcastle East constitutency.

+Heaton was formerly a township in the parish of Newcastle-All Saints, in 1866 Heaton became a separate civil parish, on 1 April 1914 the parish was abolished to form Newcastle upon Tyne.
+In 1911 the parish had a population of 21,912.
+In 1974 it became part of the metropolitan district of Newcastle upon Tyne.